 - If your TV sits on a long empty wall with nothing on either side, the answer is sconces!
 Yes, yes!
 Almost always a GREAT idea!
 They are a space filler and will save you from feeling like you have to decorate the entire wall.
 If you use the plug in kind, this can be one of your DIY projects.
 Just hide the cords.
 (And please, please always hide your TV cords!)

 You can see I kept it simple with candles and driftwood only all summer.

 Because it is Fall, we are going to style the mantel using pumpkins only!
 I wanted more interest than just 2 items.
 I picked pumpkins as my theme, and stuck to green and white as my colors.

 Put some height on either side of your TV!
 I stacked pumpkins up on either side in 2 piles, then adjusted them until they didn’t look too intentional.

 I filled in the spaces between the pumpkins with greens.
 I SWEAR by these faux stems!
-Hearth and Hand makes them and they are the best for little decor projects like this, and for all seasons!
+They are the best for little decor projects like this, and for all seasons!